dwyl/phoenix-todo-list-tutorial/README.md

 please don't hesitate to _inform_ us!
 We _know_ what it's like to be a beginner, it can be _frustrating_ when something does not make sense!
-If you're stuck, don't suffer in silence, asking questions on GitHub helps _everyone_ to learn!
+Asking questions on GitHub
+helps _everyone_ to learn!

+Please give us feedback! 🙏
+Star the repo if you found it helpful. ⭐

 <br />